Insect population statistics show that our planet is home to over 10 quintillion insects at any given time.

 What should we do to protect insects?

 Insect population statistics show a severe decline.
 We need to understand how we’re contributing to the issue to stop it from getting worse.
-Climate change affects the whole planet, including insects.
+Climate change affects 80% of the world`s area, including insect colonies.
 And we rely on them to pollinate the crops we eat.